PascalObengPoku/Samsung-Retail-Sales-Analysis/README.md

 ### _Based on the analysis:_

--	Increase inventory before peak sales periods
+- Diversify beyond premium products
--	Focus marketing efforts on top-performing products
+- Expand aggressively into emerging markets
--	Reduce or optimize low-performing product categories
+- Leverage seasonality more effectively
--	Expand strategies used in high-performing regions
+- Strengthen ecosystem-based sales
--	Use forecasting models to improve demand planning
+- Maintain a balanced omnichannel strategy